dhellmann/pymotw/PyMOTW/optparse/index.rst

 example to have a short and long form of the same option, simply pass both names.

-Unlike :mod:`getopt`, which only parses the options, optparse is a full option processing library.
-Options can trigger different actions, specified by the action argument to ``add_option()``.
+Unlike :mod:`getopt`, which only parses the options, :func:`optparse` is a full option *processing* library.
+Options can trigger different actions, specified by the action argument to :func:`add_option()`.
 Supported actions include storing the argument (singly, or as part of a list), storing a constant value when the option is encountered (including special handling for true/false values for boolean switches), counting the number of times an option is seen, and calling a callback.

 The default action is to store the argument to the option.
 In this case, if a type is provided, the argument value is converted to that type before it is stored.
-If the ``dest`` argument is provided, the option value is saved to an attribute of that name on the options object returned when the command line arguments are parsed.
+If the *dest* argument is provided, the option value is saved to an attribute of that name on the options object returned when the command line arguments are parsed.